 We will be mediating cases in and outside of class almost every day.
 You and your partner/team will benefit from these exercises only if you each prepare in advance and participate actively.
 Participating actively means completing the simulations and any companion exercises.
 Participating actively also means providing your counterparts with useful, relevant feedback and contributing to class discussions in a thoughtful way.
-Reporting what happened in a negotiation is not particularly helpful without also articulating the underlying dynamics of the exchange and coming up with possible ways to deal with these problems in the future.

-Observation Project (see Appendix 3)
+2. Youth Services Observation Project (see Appendix 3):

-In coordination with the instructor, you will observe each of the following at Lane County Mediation & Restorative Services:
+In coordination with the instructor, you will observe each of the following remotely at Lane County Youth Services:

-1) Focus on Children parent education class

-2) Two mediation sessions (To meet SEI requirements, law students must complete eight additional course work hours.
-As such, law students will observe to two additional mediations).
+- 1) Focus on Children parent education class - 2) Two mediation sessions (To meet SEI requirements, law students must complete eight additional course work hours.
+As such, law students will observe to five additional mediations).

-Observations must be complete by week 10.
+Observations must be completed by week 9.
 You will write one five-page reflection paper, covering your thoughts and responses to your observations.
-The reflection paper is due at 5:00 p.m. on the Friday of finals week.
+The reflection paper is due at 5:00 p.m. on the Friday of week nine: Friday, March 5, 2021.
 Points will be based on the level of depth of your observations, and your professionalism and adherence to the conduct during the observations.

 The Focus on Children is three hours long.
-Mediation appointments are three hours long and you will spend an additional time with the mediator to prepare for the case and debrief with mediator.
-There are limited numbers of observation each week so it is very important to get an early start.
+Mediation appointments are 1.5 hours long and you will spend additional time with the mediator to prepare for the case and debrief with mediator.